 A minimum of 128 credits (semester hours) is required for students to graduate with a bachelor’s degree.
-This may include up to 16 credits in Development of Consciousness courses and up to 16 hours of directed study and internship credit.
+This may include up to 90 transfer credits, up to 16 credits in Development of Consciousness courses, and up to 16 hours of directed study and internship credit.

 - STC 108 The Science and Technology of Consciousness

 - Any critical and creative thinking (CCTS) course

 - PHYS 310 Foundations of Physics and Consciousness

 - FOR 431 Higher States of Consciousness or MVS 202 Self-realization, Freedom, and Fulfillment

 - Additional FOR courses at the beginning of each semester

 - Completion of requirements for a major field of study

 - Cumulative Grade Point Average (GPA) of 2.0 or higher